Home is where your heart is.

 At this time, I offer phone and video consultations.
 Please contact me or call 617-435-0693.
 We can decide what will work best for you.

 Let’s figure this out so you can appreciate your own success.

-We’ll see what works, what doesn’t and remedy it for your comfort.
+We start from what’s working, discuss what you feel and what I see, remedy things for your ease.
 Breastfeeding is supposed to be comfortable.
 That takes patience and practice, not pain.

 Call any time.
 It’s especially important to get help if